 - Artificial leather, vinyl, or PU exterior are all durable materials, easy to clean, and cheaper than genuine leather.
 I think these materials are the best value options.

-- Canvas is the weakest shell.
+- Canvas bags have the weakest shell.
 It’s only good for lightweight bags suitable for kids.

 There is a wide range of things used for filling a heavy punching bag, such as cloth, sand, foam, peanuts, rubber mulch, etc. By combining the different materials, we can modify the weight and softness.